 Much like the advocates for New York’s recent rent legislation, Berlin residents pressed for radical reforms to shift power to tenants.
 With continued pressure from organizers, Berlin’s elected officials now seek to further expand affordability through municipalization of private apartments.

-Following their presentations Senator Lompscher and Senator Myrie will join Oksana Mironova to discuss: will Berlin’s price cap and New York’s tenant laws address the cities’ affordability crises?
+Following their presentations Katrin Lompscher and Zellnor Myrie will join Oksana Mironova to discuss: will Berlin’s price cap and New York’s tenant laws address the cities’ affordability crises?
 And how will the shift toward rent control in both cities shape future housing development?

 Guest Policy ↓